All Episodes

 Your instincts are telling you this ain't right.

-Your instincts are telling you that something's drastically wrong when we're just gonna sweep twelve to twenty illegal people out of the shadows as it says and make them legal.
+Your instincts are telling you that something's drastically wrong when we're just going to sweep 12 to 20 illegal people out of the shadows as it says and make them legal.

-If you're gonna say that illegal aliens are not illegal simply because we say so, then any other action they engage in that's illegal, you're gonna have to wink at that and let it go as well.
+If you're going to say that illegal aliens are not illegal simply because we say so, then any other action they engage in that's illegal, you're going to have to wink at that and let it go as well.

 You understand instinctively this.